teddynted/website-content/content/blog/running-nextjs-app-on-a-lambda-function.md

 * AWS CLI
 * AWS account

-<p class="markdown-paragraph">I will set it off by creating a <a class="markdown-link" href="/blog/aws-lambda-layers">lambda layer</a>, run theses commands in your development folder:</p>
+<p class="markdown-paragraph">In this tutorial I will build a Next.js app and deploy to a lambda function using Bitbucket pipelines.
+Let's set it off by creating a <a class="markdown-link" href="/blog/aws-lambda-layers">lambda layer</a>, run theses commands in your development folder:</p>

 ```bash
 mkdir nextjs-aws-on-lambda-layer && cd nextjs-aws-on-lambda-layer